 Line 9.
 Income (Loss) From U.S. Partnerships and Line 10.
-Income (Loss) From Foreign Partnerships

-For any interest owned by the corporation or a member of the U.S. consolidated tax group that is treated as an investment in a partnership for U.S. federal income tax purposes (other than an interest in a disregarded entity), report amounts on Part II, line 9 or 10, as described below:
+Income (Loss) From Foreign Partnerships group that is treated as an investment in a partnership for U.S. income tax purposes (other than an interest in a disregarded entity), report amounts on Part II, line 9 or 10, as described below: